AmpliconSuite/AmpliconClassifier/AC_config_parameters.md

 ### `fb_break_weight_prop`
 - **Default:** 0.3
-- **Description:** Minimum proportion of utilized path/cycle structural variants that must support BFB foldback patterns, weighted by flow.
-This measures how dominant the BFB signature is among all structural variants in the amplicon.
+- **Description:** Minimum proportion of utilized path/cycle structural variants that must support BFB foldback patterns, where each SV is weighted by the path/cycle's assigned CN.
+This measures how dominant the BFB signature is among all structural variants in the amplicon, weighted by how dominant the path/cycle is.
 - **Usage:** In `classifyBFB()`, if `fb_bwp < fb_break_weight_prop`, BFB classification is rejected.

 ### `fb_dist_cut`